Proposed United States acquisition of Greenland: Defense

 Greenland does not have its own military.
-As a territory of Denmark, the Danish military is responsible for Greenland's defense and the island is within the area overseen by the NATO military alliance.
+As a territory of Denmark, the Danish military is responsible for Greenland's defense, and the island is within the area overseen by the NATO military alliance.
 The Joint Arctic Command is the Danish military branch responsible for Greenland.
 In 2020, Denmark's Arctic Command had four ships, four helicopters, one maritime patrol aircraft, and six dogsled teams to patrol the island.
 The Danish military has personnel based at Nuuk, Kangerlussuaq, Daneborg, Station Nord, Mestersvig, Grønnedal, and a liaison detachment at Thule Air Base.
-Because of Greenland, it is among the few nations to have liaison officers at STRATCOM headquarters, Offutt Air Force Base, Nebraska.
-In 2019, Denmark announced that it would spend a further billion to monitor Greenland.
-Denmark in December 2024 announced plans to build up its military presence in Greenland with more personnel, patrol ships, long-range drones, and upgrading an airport to handle Danish F-35 fighter aircraft.
+In 2019, Denmark announced that it would spend a further billion to monitor Greenland, while in December 2024 it announced plans to build up its military presence in Greenland with more personnel, patrol ships, long-range drones, and upgrading an airport to handle Danish F-35 fighter aircraft.
 This followed American demands for more Danish defense spending, including by the first Trump administration.

 Alex Gray, United States National Security Council chief of staff during the first Trump administration, said Danes "understand they don't have the ability to defend Greenland post independence".
 Denmark's active-duty military is smaller than the New York Police Department.
 The United States "accepted the legal obligation to defend against any attack" on Greenland in a 1951 treaty with Denmark.
-It has had bases there since the Second World War and has the largest military in the alliance.
-The 1951 Greenland Defense Agreement allowed the United States to keep its military bases in Greenland, and to establish new bases or "defense areas" if deemed necessary by NATO.
-The U.S. military could freely use and move between these defense areas, but was not to infringe upon Danish sovereignty in Greenland.
-The treaty gave the United States permanent jurisdiction over the defense areas of Thule, Sondrestrom and Narsarsuaq.
-As of 2025, the only U.S. military base in Greenland is Pituffik Space Base (formerly Thule Air Base).
-The 2004 Igaliku Agreement stated that Thule Air Base was the only U.S. defense area in Greenland and that the U.S. must inform Denmark and Greenland of any proposed changes.
-Thus, the U.S. cannot increase its military presence without consent from Denmark and Greenland.
-The American presence helps ensure Danish authority over the island, however, and allows it to spend less on defense while avoiding having foreign troops on Danish soil, a barter nicknamed the "Greenland map".
-In the summer, the 109th Airlift Wing of the New York Air National Guard also use Kangerlussuaq Airport to fly scientists and supplies to research stations across Greenland.
+It has had bases there since the Second World War.
+The 1951 Greenland Defense Agreement allowed the United States to keep its three main military bases in Greenland—Thule, Narsarsuaq and Sondestrom—and to establish new bases or "defense areas" if deemed necessary by NATO.
+The agreement allows US troops to freely use and move between these bases.
+The US military has jurisdiction over the defense areas, but is not to infringe upon Danish sovereignty in Greenland.
+Since the agreement, the US has shut all of its military bases in Greenland except for Pituffik Space Base (formerly Thule Air Base).
+The 2004 Igaliku Agreement stated that the US must inform Denmark and Greenland of any proposed changes (although formal co-determination is not required).
+Elian Morvane argued that, since the 1951 Defense Agreement already provides the United States with broad military rights in Greenland, the demand for formal sovereignty functions as a maximalist negotiating position aimed at securing concessions the treaty does not automatically grant—particularly rights over critical minerals and expanded military jurisdiction over bases.
+Under this interpretation, the rhetoric of ownership also serves as leverage over Greenland's trajectory toward independence from Denmark: a newly independent Greenlandic state would be a more accommodating interlocutor than an established NATO ally bound by European legal obligations.
+Any new US bases in Greenland would require the consent of Denmark (under the 1951 Defense Agreement) and the Greenlandic government (due to the 2009 Act on Greenland Self-Government).
+Greenlandic governments have said they would keep the country within NATO if Greenland becomes independent.

-Greenlandic governments have said they seek to join NATO as an independent country, welcome increasing United States interest, and do not oppose American military presence if the island benefits from investments in jobs and infrastructure.